-If the neighborhood in which a population trend threshold is met is 50% or greater GHMA and/or LMA, lek level threshold analyses should be conducted to determine which leks are contributing to the trend deviation.
-If meeting the threshold is the result of lek attendance declines entirely within GHMA and/or LMA new permits can be considered prior to completing a CFA if that activity is not in conflict with any GHMA designation identified by the state wildlife agency (restoration, connectivity, seasonal, or other), and if that activity will not negatively impact habitats or populations in the adjacent PHMA.
+If the neighborhood in which a population trend threshold is met is 50% or greater GHMA, lek level threshold analyses should be conducted to determine which leks are contributing to the trend deviation.
+If meeting the threshold is the result of lek attendance declines entirely within GHMA new permits can be considered prior to completing a CFA if that activity is not in conflict with any GHMA designation identified by the state wildlife agency (restoration, connectivity, seasonal, or other), and if that activity will not negatively impact habitats or populations in the adjacent PHMA.
 If a reduction in the ability for the habitat to support GRSG occurs as a result of habitat impacts, additional restrictions may be necessary to preclude further habitat losses.
-Local responses to thresholds in GHMA or LMA can be considered if deemed necessary by the BLM and the appropriate state agency.
+Local responses to thresholds in GHMA can be considered if deemed necessary by the BLM and the appropriate state agency.
 A similar analysis will be conducted if a neighborhood cluster covers mixed landownerships.
-If the threshold is the result of habitat conditions on non-BLM administered lands, new authorizations can be considered if the activity will not negatively impact habitats or populations in the adjacent lands or contribute to indirect or cumulative impacts.
+If the threshold is the result of habitat conditions on non-BLM administered lands, new authorizations can be considered if the activity will not negatively impact habitats or contribute to indirect or cumulative impacts.